PKU-Alignment/align-anything/README.md

 </div>

-Align-Anything aims to align any modality large models (any-to-any models), including LLMs, VLMs, and others, with human intentions and values.
-More details about the definition and milestones of alignment for Large Models can be found in [AI Alignment](https://alignmentsurvey.com).
-Overall, this framework has the following characteristics:
+Align-Anything aims to align any modality large models (any-to-any models) with human intentions and values.

-- **Highly Modular Framework.** Its versatility stems from the abstraction of different algorithm types and well-designed APIs, allowing users to easily modify and customize the code for different tasks (see [framework design](https://align-anything.readthedocs.io/)).
+- **Highly Modular Framework** allowing users to easily modify and customize the code for different tasks (see [framework design](https://align-anything.readthedocs.io/)).
-- **Various Modality Model Fine-Tuning.** Fine-tuning capabilities for models such as LLaMA3.2, LLaVA, Gemma, Qwen2Audio, Chameleon, and others (see [Model Zoo](#advanced-usage)).
+- **Various Modality Model Fine-Tuning** for diverse multi-modal (image/video/audio) models (see [scripts](./scripts)).
-- **Different Alignment Methods.** Different alignment algorithms, including SFT, DPO, PPO, and others (see [scripts](./scripts)).
+- **Different Alignment Methods.** Different alignment algorithms, including SFT, DPO, PPO, and others.
 - **Multi-Modal CLI.** Multi-modal CLI for image, audio, and video modalities (see [multi-modal CLI](#multi-modal-cli)).
 - **O1-like Training.** O1-like training based on [DollyTails](https://huggingface.co/datasets/PKU-Alignment/DollyTails-12K) (see [scripts/llama_sft_o1.sh](./scripts)).
+- **Rule-based RL.** Rule-based RL encouraged by [Deepseek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1).

 **Note:** We provide a [quick start guide](https://align-anything.readthedocs.io/) for users to quickly get the code structure and development details.

 ## 📣 News

+- **[Future]** ⚡️⚡️⚡️ We will integrate more cutting-edge MLLMs into our framework and develop our VLA part.
+Stay tuned!

 - **[2025.03.31]** ✅✅✅ We enhance the installation process for both Nvidia GPU and Huawei Ascend NPU.
 Please refer to the [Quick Start](#quick-start) for details.